Compich/Aleo-Sudoku-Bot/README.md

 - **Aleo Wallet Integration**: Create a wallet in the Aleo network.
 This opens up avenues for deeper blockchain interactions, like Sudoku speed challenges or player competitions.
 - **Wallet Display Control**: Choose whether to show or hide your wallet address among the top players.

+## 📜 Sudoku Rules

+Sudoku is a classic number puzzle game.
+The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 sub-grids (also known as boxes or regions) contain all of the digits from 1 to 9.

+1. **Numbers 1-9**: The 9x9 grid must be filled with digits ranging from 1 to 9.
+2. **No Repetition**: No number can appear more than once in:
+   - Any single row
+   - Any single column
+   - Any single 3x3 box
+3. **Complete the Puzzle**: The entire grid must be filled without violating the first two rules.

 ## 📂 Project Structure
 The project is bifurcated into:
 1. 🦁 Leo Code